Silveere/nixfiles/README.md

 	  however, generally will have some options exclusive to them, and these should be placed in the host's `configuration.nix` or a host fragment.

-At first I am going to migrate configuration into roles, and then as the configuration evolves, I will start to create fragments.
+At first I am going to migrate configuration into roles, and then as the configuration evolves, I will start to create fragments.</del>

+The above is outdated and I will rewrite it once I settle on a better way to organize this repo.

 ## `flake.nix` schema
 `flake.nix` shall contain a "default" configuration for each host (using the built-in selection of `nixos-rebuild`), as well as alternative config presets for the host, if applicable.

+## TODO

+- Select entire desktop configuration via a single option and make bootable with specialisation
+	- figure out nixpkgs.lib.options.mkOption and add a string option that picks a desktop to use.
+	- add Plasma, Hyprland, and maybe GNOME if I'm feeling silly (I'd probably never actually use it)
+- make more things configurable as options once I figure out the above, it's probably cleaner than importing modules
+- Rewrite README